burger

 sign

-4. Adjust the number of email addresses to add to the Mail Service using the order assistant, pay to complete the offer change.
+4. Adjust if necessary the number of email addresses to add to the Mail service using the order assistant that will allow you to complete the offer change until the end.

 Link to this FAQ: